mtov/engsoftmoderna/en/chapter1.md

 \index{Software Models}
-Software models provide a higher-level representation of a system than its source code, enabling developers to analyze a system's essential properties and characteristics more easily and quickly without deep-diving into the code details.
-These models can either be created before the code, when they are used to support **Forward Engineering**, or created for understanding an existing code base, in which case they aid in **Reverse Engineering**.
+Software models provide a higher-level representation of a system than its source code, enabling developers to analyze a system's essential properties and characteristics without deep-diving into the source code details.
+These models can either be created before the code, when they are used to support **Forward Engineering**, or they can be created for understanding an existing code base, in which case they aid in **Reverse Engineering**.

 \index{UML}
-Many software models use graphical notations - for instance, **UML** (Unified Modeling Language), a notation featuring more than a dozen graphical diagrams to model a system's structural and behavioral properties.
-The next figure shows a UML diagram — called a Class Diagram
-— for the code used in the section on Software Design .
+Typically, software models use graphical notations - for instance, **UML** (Unified Modeling Language), a notation featuring more than a dozen graphical diagrams to model  structural and behavioral properties of a software project.
+The next figure shows a UML diagram — called a Class Diagram — for the code used in the section on Software Design.
 In this diagram, the rectangular boxes represent classes, including their attributes and methods.
 Arrows denote relationships between classes.
 There are also editors for creating UML diagrams, which can be used, for example, in Forward Engineering scenarios.

 ![Example of UML Class Diagram](figs/cap1/uml-intro-en){width=80%}